jessicamlee/loclo-clothing/README.md

 # loclo-clothing
-LOCLO, a (fictional) e-Commerce clothing brand.
-An ongoing project of LOCLO's responsive website and mobile app design.
+LOCLO, a (fictional) e-Commerce clothing brand, designed and developed mobile-first for a responsive experience.

 Photo Credits:
 Photo by cottonbro from Pexels